IFF: A Super-resolution Algorithm for Multiple Measurements: Source Focusing and Localization

 We denote the projection map onto the column space of $L_{j}$ as $\mathcal{P}_{L_{j}}$ and the identity map as $\mathcal{I}$.
 From basic linear algebra, we know that $\mathcal{P}_{L_{j}} = L_{j}\left(L_{j}^*L_{j}\right)^{-1}L_{j}^*$.

-We now consider focusing the illumination onto the $j$-th source $y_j$ by using linear combinations of the given measurements.
+We now consider the task of focusing the illumination onto the $j$-th source $y_j$ by using linear combinations of the given measurements.
 For this purpose, we denote by $U_j$ the permutation matrix that permutes the $j$-th column with the $n$-th column.
 We rewrite (\ref{image_eq}) as follows:

 Applying the QR decomposition to $LU_j$, we have

 Multiplying $Q^{*}$ on the both sides of (\ref{permutation_Y}) yields

 We observe that the n-th row of $Q^{*}Y$ can then be regarded as the measurement generated by the single source $y_j$.
 Indeed, the $n$-th row of equation (\ref{QtY}), denoted as $\tilde{Y}_j$, gives